Skip to content

 The answer to the question on the New Jersey delegation and the Declaration of Independence is in Larry Gerlach, Prologue to Independence, pp. 336-337.

-1880 partial depiction of the arrest of Governor William Franklin, a loyalist who did not what to approve the Declaration of Independence at the Constitutional Convention in Philadelphia.
+This is a partial depiction of the arrest of Governor William Franklin in 1880, a loyalist who did not want to approve the Declaration of Independence at the Constitutional Convention in Philadelphia.

 New Jersey Signers of the Declaration of Independence.